First come-first served North Dakota deer licenses available beginning Wednesday

-More than 2,500 deer licenses that remain available in five hunting units for North Dakota’s 2023 deer gun season will be available beginning Wednesday.
+More than 2,500 deer licenses that remain available in five hunting units for North Dakota’s 2023 deer gun season have been available since Wednesday.

-The licenses will be issued on a first-come, first-served basis starting at 8 a.m.
-Central time, according to the state Game and Fish Department.
+The licenses are being issued on a first-come, first-served basis, according to the state Game and Fish Department.
 Details on the remaining licenses are at https://gf.nd.gov/news/6672.

 Residents and nonresidents who have not already received a lottery or landowner license are eligible to apply online at the department website, gf.nd.gov.